- Division: Magnoliophyta

 Proteas use a variety of pollination strategies.
 Many rely on nectar-feeding birds, especially African sunbirds and sugarbirds.
 Others are pollinated by flower-visiting rodents or insects.
 There is even a specific protea beetle Trichostetha fascicularis, and as many as 2,000 of these insects have been found in a single flower head.

-Fire is an important element in shaping the African landscape, and proteas have evolved to survive the frequent brush fires.
+Fire is an important element in shaping the landscape, and proteas have evolved to survive the frequent brush fires.
 Some avoid the flames by growing in rocky crags or through cracks or depressions in the ground, while others have tough roots that can quickly sprout new stems after a fire has gone through.
-Some species grow a thick bark that can insulate tissues.
+Some varieties grow a thick bark that can insulate tissues.
 Some proteas even depend on fire: their tough, woody seedpods need to be exposed to burning and heat before they will open to release the seeds.

 Proteas need an open, sunny, well-ventilated position and acidic soil that is gravelly, sandy, or basaltic loam.
 Propagation is from seed, cuttings, or grafting; the hybrid cultivars are usually propagated from cuttings.
 For best results, plant proteas in fall or spring, and allow plenty of space between plants for air to circulate.